 A day before the diving day a short theory session will teach the basic rules of scuba diving (equalization, breathing underwater, equipment, etc.).

-Learn the basics: On D-Day, you and your instructor will be going to a protected bay.
+Learn the basics: On the day you and your instructor will be going to a protected bay.
 You will learn how to handle and use the equipment before going into shallow waters.
 You will then practice basic skills to familiarize yourself with breathing underwater and using scuba equipment.
 By the end of this first session, you will already do a real dive!
 You’ll see, it’s safe, easy and wonderful!

 Let’s go diving: For the next 2 dives your instructor will be with you at all times and he will take you to a maximum depth of 12 meters (40 feet).
 Prepare to be amazed and see the beautiful marine life of El Nido’s underwater world.